mark-thompson01/Network-Hash-Capture-and-Cracking/README.md

 # Network-Hash-Capture-and-Cracking-with-Responder-and-Hashcat

 This lab outlines using Responder to capture an NTLMv2 hash over the network and then cracking the captured hash with Hashcat to expose the password.
-This lab was performed on a Windows 10 PC configured on a segmented LAN.
+This lab was performed in a segmented LAN environment for testing purposes.

 ![ResponderLab2.PNG](Images/ResponderLab2.PNG)